8 Things to Inspire You to Keep Shooting & Sharing Your Photography

 @Dane Deasy:

-Hi Dane, If you pull up the source code, you can see it’s Wordpress.
+Hi Dane, If you pull up the source code, you can see it’s WordPress.

 Great read Lisa… Just sharing my own photo blog http://photophonephotos.com ..
 All iPhone pics and many of them using camera+ :)